FAQs on Tickets

 2. Click Views in the sidebar, then select a ticket view from the list.

-The view will be starred instantaneously.
+4. The view will be starred instantaneously.

-4. The view will also be listed under the Starred Views listing, on the left panel.
+5. The view will also be listed under the Starred Views listing, on the left panel.

 Alter the display preferences and see only those tickets that you would like to see by filtering them by age, sort them based on created time or due date and also define the maximum number of tickets that you think should be visible on a single page.

-To set the display preferences, follow the steps mentioned below:
+To set the display preferences:

 3. Select the Show Oldest First to see the oldest tickets at the top of the list.

-4. Sort the tickets based on Ticked IDCreated TimeRecent Thread or Due Date.
+4. Sort the tickets based on Created Time, Recent Thread, or Due Date.

 5. Filter tickets received during specific time periods.
-You can view those that were created during the last 15 days30 days or 3 months.
+You can view those that were created during the last 15 days, 30 days, or 3 months.

 How can I respond to tickets?

-Now that you've received an open ticket, you must reply to it.
-You should have noticed that the person who has sent the ticket initiates the conversation.
-Just above the conversation is the Reply All link which can be used when there are multiple recipients for the ticket and you want to respond to all of them.
+Now that you've received an open ticket, you must reply to it.The person who has sent the ticket initiates the conversation.
+Just above the conversation is the Reply All button, which can be used when there are multiple recipients for the ticket and you want to respond to all of them.
 Click the Reply All icon to open the editor window.

 If there are multiple recipients involved and you want to reply to just the person who has sent the ticket, hover the mouse on the Reply All dropdown and click Reply (from inside the editor).